God, this is such a black day for the American left.

 Swanson announced that he will be forming a committee to pressure the D.C.
 Council to send charges of impeachment to the House of Representatives.

-She I kid you not.
+I kid you not.

-I'm I'm not making this stuff up.
+I'm not making this stuff up.

-This is uh this is David Swanson.
+This is David Swanson.

-Sheehan in a sweet voice condemned the administration's agenda to spread the cancer of empire.
+Sheehan, in a sweet voice, condemned the administration's agenda to spread the cancer of empire.

-The first questioner getting into the spirit of the forum declared of the administration, these criminals, these gangsters, thugs as I regard them, I believe engineered 911.
+The first questioner, getting into the spirit of the forum, declared of the administration, these criminals, these gangsters, thugs, as I regard them, I believe engineered 911.

-What was Joe Wilson there?
+What, was Joe Wilson there?

 Many in the crowd applauded, but others were skeptical.

-It seems to me the first opportunity we had for accountability was in the last election.
+Seems to me the first opportunity we had for accountability was in the last election.

 I don't know how to parody this.